Beyond IID: data-driven decision-making in heterogeneous environments: Proofs for and additional results

-\begin{proof}[\textbf{Proof of \Cref{cor:SAA_Newsvendor}}] \textit{Step 1: Regret upper bound for all distances.} We first derive an upper bound on the worst-case asymptotic regret of SAA for all three metrics.
-To do so, we will show the result for Kolmogorov and Wasserstein distances by leveraging the reduction to the Uniform DRO regret problem and then derive an upper bound for the total variation distance by relating it to the Kolmogorov one.
+\begin{proof}[\textbf{Proof of \Cref{cor:SAA_Newsvendor}}] \textit{Step 1: Regret upper bound for all distances.} We first derive an upper bound on the worst-case asymptotic regret of SAA for the Kolmogorov and the Wasserstein distances.
+To do so, we will leverage \Cref{cor:dro_to_reg}.

 We note that, for the newsvendor problem, we have that,

 and